B0ud/key-value-store/README.md

 - [x] Ensure good style with clippy and rustfmt

 Optional :
-- [ ] Switch from clap to structop
+- [X] Switch from clap to structop

-I kept clap as a library for the command line part but I have switch on clap derives a "copy" of the structop style
+~~I kept clap as a library for the command line part but I have switch on clap derives a "copy" of the structop style~~

+Finally, during the configuration of part 3, I migrated from clap to StructOp for a more suitable syntax

 ##### Part 2 (disk-backed key-value store with compacting log file)